listx/listx_blog/post/2013-03-10-installing-arch-and-enabling-system-encryption.md

 # here.
 The vg0-root, vg0-home, and vg0-swap volumes should
 # appear under /dev/mapper as you create them with the lvcreate command.

+mkfs.ext4 /dev/sda1 # the boot partition
 mkfs.ext4 /dev/mapper/vg0-root
 mkfs.ext4 /dev/mapper/vg0-home
 mkswap /dev/mapper/vg0-swap

+# Mount /dev/sda1 to the /boot partition.
+This will ensure proper installation
+# of the bootloader.

+mkdir /mnt/boot
+mount /dev/sda1 /mnt/boot

 # Mount the logical volumes.
 Why?
 Because we need to install Arch Linux onto
 # it!
 You probably don't need to mount the "home" volume but it couldn't